What WorkSafe will pay for

 - A condemned prosthesis means the prosthesis in no longer able to be used as it is clinically inappropriate or unsafe

 - Consumables are items associated with the use of prostheses and orthoses that require regular replacement e.g. residual limb socks, plaster casts, sheaths.

 - Minor repairs are any repairs to a prosthesis that cost less than $250 (including consumables, materials, consultation and manufacturing time).

 - Major repairs - repair of a prosthesis that costs over $250 that does not require a change of prescription.
 For example replacement of a socket, service of componentry, adjustment.

 - Maintenance of a prosthesis means any service required to maintain the function of a prosthesis and adhere to warranty requirements.
 For example periodic servicing of microprocessor units.

-What can the Agent pay for in relation to external prostheses and orthoses?
+What the Agent can pay for in relation to external prostheses and orthoses